nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 View by itself will list all notes
 ```
 [note] >>> view
-You have {N} notes inside:
+You have 3 notes inside:
 1. Remind Cabbin
 2. Name1
-.
-.
-.
-N. Name2
+3. Name2

 [note] >>>
 ```